Cesare Dell'Acqua

-Cesare dell' Acqua (22 July 1821 – 16 February 1905) was an Italian painter known for historical works.
+Cesare Dell'Acqua (22 July 1821 – 16 February 1905) was an Italian painter known for historical works.

 Life and career

 Cesare Felice Giorgio Dell'Acqua was born in Piran (or Pirano d'Istria), near Trieste, the son of Andrea and Caterina Lengo.
 He first studied in Koper, but by 1833 he had relocated to Trieste.
 From 1842 until 1847 he attended the Venice Academy of Fine Arts where he studied with Ludovico Lipparini, Odorico Politi and Michelangelo Grigoletti.
 One of his early historical paintings, The Meeting of Cimabue and the Young Giotto (1847), was acquired by the Archduke Johann of Austria.
 After this, he began to receive commissions from noble families, including that of Prince von Lichtenstein.

-Following his studies, he traveled through Europe with his patron, Baron Ludovico Luigi Reszan, visiting Vienna, Munich and Paris.
+Following his studies, he travelled through Europe with his patron, Baron Ludovico Luigi Reszan, visiting Vienna, Munich and Paris.
 In 1855 he married Carolina van der Elst and the couple had two daughters: Eva and Alina.
 His daughter Eva Dell'Acqua went on to become a noted singer and composer.